venkataravuri/nexthink-assignment/README.md

 - Ensure very **low-latency** and **high-throughput**
 - Follows **Pub/Sub model** for scalability and handle **backpressure**
 - Processing of events should be **idempotent** and **crash-tolerant**
-- Resiliencey when services' crashes
+- Resiliency when services' crashes

-Ingestion mechanism supports in-steam trends/~~analytics~~ for SRE & Tech Ops teams to spot any anomolies and take corrective action.
+Ingestion mechanism supports in-steam trends/~~analytics~~ for SRE & Tech Ops teams to spot any anomalies and take corrective action.

 <img src="docs/images/Ingestion.jpg" width="100%" height="100%" alt="Ingestion Subsystem Architecture" />